readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 >**Did You Know?** Progesterone is the female sex hormone responsible for, among other things, thickening and maintaining your uterine lining in the latter half of the menstrual cycle.

 Researchers decided to try something: they gave melatonin treatments to women with luteal phase defects, which is linked to low progesterone and is a common cause of infertility.
-The treatment increased patient progesterone levels, with 64.3% seeing significant improvements.
-One study recruited women who had at least one failed IVF treatment and showed that pregnancy rates after melatonin treatment were nearly 20% (double that of the group that didn't melatonin treatment)!<a class="text-link" href="#references"><sup>2</sup></a>
+The treatment increased patient progesterone levels, with 64.3 percent seeing significant improvements.
+One study recruited women who had at least one failed IVF treatment and showed that pregnancy rates after melatonin treatment were nearly 20 percent (double that of the group that didn't melatonin treatment)!<a class="text-link" href="#references"><sup>2</sup></a>

 My point: if you don't have proper levels of melatonin in your body, your reproductive system will likely show signs.
 Since melatonin also helps regulate sleep, metabolism, and your body's ability to prevent cancer, inadequate levels can throw these out of balance, as well.